PVK Jadran

 PVK Jadran is a professional water polo club based in Herceg Novi, Montenegro.
-As of 2021–22 season, the club competes in the Montenegrin League and Regional League A1.
+As of the 2025–26 season, the club competes in the Montenegrin League, VRL Premier League, and Champions League.

 PVK Jadran is a 16-time winner of the National league (10 Montenegro, 2 SFR Yugoslavia, 4 Serbia & Montenegro), 13-time winner of the National cup (10 Montenegro, 3 SFR Yugoslavia), 2-time winner of the Regional Water Polo League, and 1-time runner-up of the LEN Champions League.